New Boston Historical Society

 1777 - Revolutionary War:

-1785 - About thirty "Loyalist" families emigrate from New Boston to New Brunswick, Canada.
+1785 - Dozens of "Loyalist" families emigrate from New Boston to New Brunswick, Canada.
 These were people who remained loyal to King George III during the Revolutionary War.
 New Boston had the highest proportion of Loyalists of any town in New Hampshire.

 - New Boston militia under the command of General John Stark help defeat Hessian troops at the Battle of Bennington.
 Note: our museum displays "The Molly Stark" cannon awarded by General Stark to his men.
 The cannon is maintained by the New Boston Artillery Company and is fired by them every 4th of July.